nt246/physalia-lcwgs/day_3/markdowns/ld.md

 ```

 To view the resulting plot, you can use `scp` to transfer the pdf file
 to your local computer.
-Note that you will need to edit the pem file
+Note that you will need to edit the .pem file
 path and name, user name, IP address, and the destination path in the
-following script, and run it on your local computer
+following script, and run it on your local computer \[i.e. not in the
+Terminal window you are logged into the server with\].

 ``` bash
 ## scp -i c1.pem user1@35.164.117.54:/home/user1/day3/ngsld/LD_blocks.r2.pdf ./